IrvingtonRobotics/pros-notes/git-reference.md

    - At this point, the commit is just stored in the local repository on your computer.

    - Push it to github by pressing <kbd>Push</kbd>

-# In Case of Confusion

-Hopefully this brief introduction helped you get started with Git, Github, and Atom.
-If you are confused or have any questions:

-1. Try it again

-2. Google the problem

-3. Feel free to reach out to me.
-I'll be glad to help

-Good luck!